zaclona886/PullRequestValidationWithAdvancedSecurity/README.md

 4. **Set Up Extension Manifest**: At the root level, create a `vss-extension.json` file.
 This file also needs to follow a specific structure for the extension to be correctly packaged and deployed.

 ### Required
-You need to set you **OrganizationName** in `PullRequestValidationWithAdSec/PRAnalysis.ps1` to configure the task to work properly with your organization.
+You need to set your **OrganizationName** in `PullRequestValidationWithAdSec/PRAnalysis.ps1` to configure the task to work properly with your organization.
 #### Instalation
 You need to install `npm install -g tfx-cli` to be able to package extension.

 #### Attributes to change in Manifest Files
 For `task.json` & `vss-extension.json`, "id", "author", "name".
 You can also change `img/icon.png` (Size 220x220),

-## Build

 ## Release and Deploy
 ### Manual